The Case For Synthetic Sentience

 Adding vision makes it possible for the robot to see itself, either from a third person point of view, or from the first person point of view, allowing its movements to be observed by itself.
 The robot might easily house a small Raspberry Pi computer running Linux and a program that moves servos or stepper motors, and captures video camera data or other sensory streams, such as proprioceptors in the body or on the articulated legs.
 The sensory data could be streamed from the robot computer to a computer running the brain simulation over Wi-Fi or Bluetooth, and the brain simulation computer could use the same network to send pulses to the robot computer to move the servos.

 Note the lack of built-in behavioral functionality in such a system-- there is no built-in knowledge about how to move the legs together in a connected way, nor is there any sensory processing that performs scene understanding in the robot computer.
+It is the rise of purposeful coordinated behavior in the system that we are looking for; perhaps coordinated leg movements that give rise to locomotion toward a stimulus.

 Housed separately from the robot's body, the brain simulation computer is free to consume power and have adequate computational capacity.
 This system simulates a model crafted by a model designer using brain layout tools.
 During normal operation, some neurons are stochastically stimulated by the simulator, simulating how a constant sprinkling of neurons in a natural brain are always firing.
 This leads to servos being activated randomly, making the robot randomly kick its legs.